Your cart

 Method

-Bake for 15 minutes, rotating yoru tray half way through.
+- Bake for 15 minutes, rotating your tray half way through

 Tips

-If you want the bottom of your bark to be shiny, replace the baking paper with transparency film, which can be found in places like Officeworks here.
-You are able to wash it and re use it time and time again with chocolate work.
+- If you want the bottom of your bark to be shiny, replace the baking paper with transparency film, which can be found in places like OfficeWorks.
+You are able to wash it and re use it time and time again with chocolate work